arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 apply(F, "foo", "bar");
 ```

 It turns out that it is always possible to reduce multi-parameter functions to single-parameter ones, with a technique called *currying*.
-We will see this later.
+Don't despair, we will see this later.

 ## Function Composition
 The second fundamental notion we are interested to re-implement is Function Composition.